Volkowo/Milestone1_Group39/Software Design Document.md

 - The system shall have a connecting system of screens.

 ### 2.3 Use Case Diagram
+Below is the use case diagram it depicts how the users will interact with the system.
 ![Use Case Diagram](./UCD.png)

 ### 2.4 Use Cases
+The following is a series of different use cases that can happen when a user it to try using this system.

 | Use Case ID    | UC-01  |
 |----------------|------|